 - Why do I need to upgrade my browser?

-The browser providers (including Microsoft and Google) regularly updatenop their browser products to improve the security and stability of the browser.
-Using up-to-date browser versions can help keep your computer and your data safe from malicious attackers and other threats.
+The browser providers (Microsoft and Google) regularly update their browser products to improve the security and stability of the browsers.
+Using up-to-date browser versions can help keep your computer and your data safe from malicious online threats.

 - What do I do if my browser is not supported?